SamuelLo1/ExpressAuth/README.md

 # ExpressAuth

-Express backend User management system with MongoDB for storage and JWT auth.
-Using AWS secret manager to store secrets.
+This Express API has user management functionality allowing users to register a new account, log in to their account, and view their account.
+By running the express server, HTTP requests can be sent to the server to perform certain user actions at different routes.
+The API has multiple routes set up one for registration, one for login, and one for profile view.

+Users are stored in a Mongo DB cluster and API access to protected routes such as the profile view are protected via JWT token authentication.
+AWS secret manager is also used to handle secrets such as the JWT secret (used in token generation) and the Mongo DB URI (database connection URI) secret.

 ### Setup:

 1. clone this repository into an empty folder
-2. setup environemnt variables:
+2. setup environment variables:

    - MongoDB URI
    - JWT Secret

-   (alternative method of storing via AWS secret manager)

 3) run `npm i` to install all node module dependencies and you are set!